New building to be dedicated Friday, Aug. 30

 Miguel Paul scored ECU's final five points in the last 47 seconds for a 66-65 win

-It didn't take Jeff Lebo long to further enhance his reputation as a program changer during his first season as the head coach at East Carolina in 2010-11.
+It didn't take Jeff Lebo long to further enhance his reputation as a program changer during his first three seasons as the head coach at East Carolina.

 Lebo guided the Pirates to their first winning season in 14 years and first post-season appearance in 17 years in his initial year on the ECU bench.
-He also coached them to their first .500 season as member of Conference USA, finishing tied for seventh with a 8-8 record, both program bests.
+He also coached them to their first .500 season as member of Conference USA, finishing tied for seventh with an 8-8 record.

 During the 13 years prior to his arrival, ECU hadn't won more than 14 games in any given season and posted a .500 record just once.
 Lebo coached the Pirates to 18 wins in 2011-12, second-most in the program's Division I history, which dates back to 1965.
 Those 18 victories also marked the second-most by a first-year coach at ECU.